Tommy-pstq/cloud_notes/1 - Rough Notes/Liquid Neural Network.md

 LTC : have stable state & time constant.

-- Theorem1 : Time-constance of each neuron is bouded:
+- Theorem1 : Time-constant of each neuron is bouded:
 	* $\tau$_i / (1+$\tau$_iW_i) <= $\tau$_sys <= $\tau$_i
 - Theorem 2: state of each LTC neuron is bounded. each synapse has a bias 'A', max(A) = max of the state.
 - Theorem 3: Universal approximators.